 Remember how it felt to get a gold star sticker when you were in school?
 That feeling of pride and sense of accomplishment at being recognized?
-That’s one way rewards can work their magic—by encouraging small achievements on the way to your long-term goals—even when the mental and physical changes you're going after feel unfamiliar, challenging, or at times, impossible, says Michael R. Mantell, PhD, a cognitive behavior coach and author of The Link is What You Think.
+That’s one way rewards can work their magic: By encouraging small achievements as you work toward long-term goals—even when the mental and physical changes you're going after feel unfamiliar, challenging, or at times, impossible, says Michael R. Mantell, PhD, a cognitive behavior coach and author of The Link Is What You Think.

 2 motivators you should know about

 Both extrinsic and intrinsic rewards can help drive behaviors and habits to help you reach your goals: